cfe-lab/CFEIntact/docs/cli.md

 - `--check-internal-inversion` / `--ignore-internal-inversion`: Enables or disables the check for internal inversions.
 Enabled by default.
 - `--check-unknown-nucleotides` / `--ignore-unknown-nucleotides`: Enables or disables the check for unknown nucleotides in the sequences.
 Enabled by default.
 - `--check-small-orfs` / `--ignore-small-orfs`: Enables or disables the analysis of small Open Reading Frames (ORFs).
 Enabled by default.
+- `--check-distance` / `--ignore-distance`: Enables or disables the distance-based analysis.
+This includes the `InsertionInOrf` error, as well as `SequenceDivergence` one.
+Enabled by default.
 - `--output-csv` / `--output-json`: Chooses between CSV and JSON output format.
 CSV is selected by default.
 - `--working-folder`: Specifies the directory where output files will be stored.
 Defaults to the current working directory.